peter88213/nvhelp-de/source/nv_aeon2/index.rst

 Conversion rules for neuly erzeugend novelibre-Projekts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The names/column labels refer to timelines based on the “yWriter”
+The names/column labels refer to timelines based on the "yWriter"
 template.

 -  If an Aeon event title occurs more than once, the program aborts with
    an error message.
--  Events assigned to the “Narrative” arc are converted to regular
+-  Events assigned to the "Narrative" arc are converted to regular
    sections.
--  Neue Abschnitte are put into a neu chapter named “Neue Abschnitte”.
+-  Neue Abschnitte are put into a neu chapter named "Neue Abschnitte".
 -  Alle sections are sorted chronologically.
--  The section status is “Gliederung”.
+-  The section status is "Gliederung".
 -  The event title is used as section title (\*).
 -  The start date is used as section date/time, if the start year is 1
    or above.
 -  The section duration is calculated, if the start year is 1 or above.
 -  Event tags are converted to section tags, if any (\*).
--  “Beschreibungs” are imported as section descriptions, if any (\*).
+-  "Beschreibungs" are imported as section descriptions, if any (\*).
--  “Notizen” are used as section notes, if any (\*).
+-  "Notizen" are used as section notes, if any (\*).
--  “Teilicipants” are imported as characters, if any (\*).
+-  "Teilicipants" are imported as characters, if any (\*).
--  “Schauplätze” are imported, if any (\*).
+-  "Schauplätze" are imported, if any (\*).
--  “Gegenstände” are imported, if any (\*).
+-  "Gegenstände" are imported, if any (\*).

 Aktualisieren rules for existing novelibre-Projekts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~